Kota

 The long-term illness scheme is similar to the Medical Card or General Practitioner (GP) visit card scheme by the Health Service Executive (HSE).

-However, it only entitles you to free medicines, drugs, and medical appliances for the treatment of certain long-term medical conditions, like:
+However, it only entitles your employees to free medicines, drugs, and medical appliances for the treatment of certain long-term medical conditions, like:

 Eligibility:

-People with illnesses covered by this scheme who live in Ireland and intend to live there for at least a year.
+This scheme covers people with illnesses who live in Ireland and intend to live there for at least a year.

 Supplementary Welfare Allowance is a weekly payment for people who don’t earn enough to meet their family’s needs.